henryblue/MiniMusicView/README.md

    title.setText("music name");
    mMusicView.addView(view);
    mMusicView.startPlayMusic("music url");
+   // Or through the new way to create view object
+   // mMusicView = new MiniMusicView(this);
+   // mMusicView.addView(view);
+   // mMusicView.startPlayMusic("music url");
 ```
-2.you can also set MiniMusicView listener
+3.you can also set MiniMusicView listener
 ```
    mMusicView.setOnMusicStateListener(new MiniMusicView.OnMusicStateListener() {
             @Override